Om 3D

 Om 3D is a 2013 Indian Telugu-language action thriller film written and directed by debutant Sunil Reddy.
 The film stars Nandamuri Kalyan Ram, Karthik and Sampath Raj in the lead roles, alongside Kriti Kharbanda and Nikesha Patel.
 The soundtrack was composed by Achu Rajamani and Sai Karthik.

 The film is touted to be the first Indian action film in 3D and had been shot in 5K resolution.
-Hollywood technicians such as David Taylor, who worked for Avatar and Final Destination 5, and Ian Markus, known for The Amazing Spiderman, have also worked for this film.
+Hollywood technicians such as David Taylor, who worked for Avatar and Final Destination 5, and Ian Markus, known for The Amazing Spider-Man, have also worked for this film.
 The shooting was completed in 110 days, but the post production took another year.

 Om 3D was theatrically released in 2D and 3D formats on 19 July 2013 and received mixed reviews from critics and became a box-office bomb.

 Plot

 Arjun is the son of Harischandra Prasad who saves his father from an attack orchestrated by a minister named Byrreddy.
 Enraged, Byrreddy hires a recently released convict named Bhavani to finish Harishchandra Prasad.
 Arjun meets a girl named Anjali and they fall in love with each other.
 After dropping Anjali at the railway station, Arjun is attacked by Bhavani and his goons, but is rescued by his uncle Lakshman.
 Harischandra reveals that Bhavani was adopted by his father Vishnu Prasad, but he betrayed him by doing arms trafficking, following which his father got him arrested.
 Bhavani killed his father and Harischandra gets him arrested.

 Meanwhile, Arjun's marriage is fixed with Harischandra's brother Ajay's daughter Riya.
 On the day of Holi, Arjun invites Anjali to meet his parents, but she leaves upon listening about his marriage.
 Ajay is killed by Bhavani's henchman, which prompts Arjun to fight Byreddy's goons and make him arrange for a meeting with Bhavani.
 They meet at a railway crossing and Bhavani is found holding Anjali hostage, where Arjun learns that Anjali had been sent undercover by Bhavani.
 In front of Bhavani, Anjali confesses her love for Arjun.
 Harischandra tells Riya to get closer to Arjun.
 Lakshman is revealed to be embroiled in the illegal arms trafficking.
 Bhavani decides to tell Arjun about Harischandra's involvement in arms trafficking.
 Anjali meets Arjun and apologizes, where she confesses her love for him.